redstrate/redstrate.com/content/_index.md

+**new** My website has received a makeover, and features a few new sections for you to explore.

 Welcome to my personal corner of the Internet!

 I really like creating software, art, among other things.
 You can find my own, personal collection here.